 Ask a Better Question

 "What makes today worth something?" is answerable.
-The big one isn't.
+The big question isn't.

-Sometimes the pointless feeling is actually a signal — something in your daily life is off, even if you can't name what.
-That vague wrongness is often a sign that something feels off at a deeper level.
+Sometimes the pointless feeling is actually a signal — something in your daily life is misaligned, even if you can't name what.
+That vague wrongness might mean that something feels off at a deeper level.

 When You Can't Name What's WrongOne Small Thing Today